xiaoyingz/Web-Calendar/sp20-cs242-xz45-zehuac2-proposal.md

 # A Web Diary Calendar

-Xiaoying Zhu (xz45) | Moderator: zehua chen (zehuac2)
+Xiaoying Zhu (xz45) | Moderator: Zehua Chen (zehuac2)

 Qirui Lu (qiruilu2) | Moderator: Amirthavarshini Sureshbabu (as43)

-This is a web app about a project for CS242
+This is a web app about a project for CS 242

 ## Abstract